-- a) The Participants shall apply a profile of repayment of principal and payment of interest as specified in sub-paragraph 1) or 2) below. - 1) Repayment of principal and payment of interest combined shall be made in equal instalments: - For Category 1 aircraft, instalments shall be made no less frequently than every three months and the first instalment shall be made no later than three months after the starting point of credit. - For Category 2 and Category 3 aircraft, instalments shall be made no less frequently than every six months and the first instalment shall be made no later than six months after the starting point of credit. - In the case of a floating rate transaction, the principal amortising profile shall be set for the entire term, no more than five working days prior to the disbursement date, based on the floating rate of interest at that time. - 2) Repayment of principal shall be made in equal instalments: - For Category 1 aircraft, repayment of principal and payment of interest shall be made no less frequently than every three months and the first repayment of principal and payment of interest shall be made no later than three months after the starting point of credit. - For Category 2 and Category 3 aircraft, repayment of principal and payment of interest shall be made no less frequently than every six months and the first repayment of principal and payment of interest shall be made no later than six months after the starting point of credit. - b) Notwithstanding paragraph a) above, for Category 2 and Category 3 aircraft, in the case of indirect loans, official support may be provided on the following terms: - 1) The maximum amount of a single repayment of principal or series of principal payments within a six-month period shall, in the case of each transaction, be calculated as a percentage of the principal sum of the credit, equal to 100 divided by the repayment term (expressed in years). - 2) Principal shall be repaid no less frequently than every six months.
-The first repayment of principal shall be made no later than 12 months after the starting point of credit. - 3) Interest shall be paid no less frequently than every six months and the first interest payment date shall be made no later than six months after the starting point of credit. - 4) The maximum weighted average life of the repayment period shall not exceed two thirds of the repayment term. - c) Interest due after the starting point of credit shall not be capitalised.
+- a) The Participants shall apply a profile of repayment of principal and payment of interest as specified in sub-paragraph 1) or 2) below. - 1) Repayment of principal and payment of interest combined shall be made in equal instalments: - Instalments shall be made no less frequently than every three months and the first instalment shall be made no later than three months after the starting point of credit. - Alternatively, and subject to a prior notification, instalments shall be made every six months and the first instalment shall be made no later than six months after the starting point of credit.
+In this case, a surcharge of 15% to the minimum premium rates calculated in accordance with Appendix II shall apply. - In the case of a floating rate transaction, the principal amortising profile shall be set for the entire term, two business days prior to the disbursement date, based on the floating or swap rate at that time. - 2) Repayment of principal shall be made in equal instalments with interest payable on declining balances: - Instalments shall be made no less frequently than every three months and the first instalment shall be made no later than three months after the starting point of credit. - Alternatively, and subject to a prior notification, instalments shall be made every six months and the first instalment shall be made no later than six months after the starting point of credit.
+In this case, a surcharge of 15% to the minimum premium rates calculated in accordance with Appendix II shall apply. - b) Notwithstanding paragraph a) above, and subject to a prior notification, the repayment of principal may be structured to include a final payment of all outstanding amounts on a specified date.
+In such case, repayments of principal prior to the final payment will be structured as set out in paragraph a) above, based on an amortization period not greater than the maximum repayment term allowed for the goods and services being supported. - c) Notwithstanding paragraph a) above, repayment of principal may be structured on terms less favourable to the obligor. - d) Interest due after the starting point of credit shall not be capitalised.

-15. MINIMUM INTEREST RATES
+14. MINIMUM INTEREST RATES